Best Hiking Hat: The Best for Outdoor Adventure

 Honorable Mention

-The name kinda gives it away, but the Coolibar’s main selling point is that it crushes down into a tiny bundle, thus making it one of the most compact and portable women’s or men’s sun hats out there.
+Worth mentioning is the Coolibar Crushable, which crushes down into a tiny bundle, making it one of the most compact and portable hiking sun hats out there.

 Crushability aside, the Coolibar has a lot going for it.
 It had a good-sized brim (3 inches), a 50+ UPF rating, mesh sides to prevent overheating, and a protective liner and elasticized headband behind the mesh to provide a comfortable and secure fit.